mikewoodld/FileMaker/Useful Tools/Web Gobo Library/README.md

             http://www.lightingpaperwork.com/gobos/$company/$letter$number.jpg (or .png)

             $company - rosco, gam, or apollo.
 Calculated automatically based on first text character in field.
-            $letter - G, R, A, M - again, automatically calculated.
+            $letter - G, R, A - again, automatically calculated.
 There is an "upper" script step that makes sure it is uppercase.
             $number - the number of the gobo itself .jpg or .png - file extension (see notes earlier about checking for pngs)